Page Refresh AI/Tutorial Pages

 What does a tutorial page audit check?

-It checks whether the tutorial is complete, current, easy to follow, supported by examples, and connected to relevant next-step resources.
+It checks whether one public tutorial page is complete, current, easy to follow, supported by examples, clear about task success, and connected to relevant next-step resources.

-Why do tutorial pages lose rankings over time?
+Why do tutorial pages lose traffic over time?

-Tutorial pages decay when products change, screenshots become outdated, examples stop matching user intent, and competitors publish clearer step-by-step guides.
+Tutorial pages decay when products change, screenshots become outdated, examples stop matching user intent, and newer guides answer the task more clearly.

 Should tutorial pages include troubleshooting sections?